Trigger Point Therapy - Cubital Tunnel Syndrome

 Trigger Point Therapy

-Whilst CTS is understood to be a condition that is caused by compression
+CTS is generally understood to be a condition that is caused by compression

 Any change in shoulder, wrist, or elbow mechanics over time may manifest in areas of tight muscles where trigger points may develop.